SantiagoAOttolini/GrapghQL-with-MongoDB/README.md

 # Graph QL
-* Use Mongo DB, TypeScript and Grapg QL
+* Use Mongo DB, TypeScript and Graph QL

 ## Install and start
 * Install: npm install